JafarSadik/code-lab/groovy/spring-boot/readme.md

 ```

 You might want to generate a self-contained application with all necessary
-dependencies and an embedded a servlet container by using spring-boot gradle plugin.
+dependencies and an embedded servlet container by using spring-boot gradle plugin.
 By default the plugin embeds Tomcat but with a bit of configuration, it's possible to use Jetty.
 ```
 gradle build